captbunzo/passport-discord/README.md

-# Archived

-This package is no longer maintained.

-Please consider migrating to a maintained alternative, (following packages are author unvetted) such as: [discord-strategy](https://www.npmjs.com/package/discord-strategy), [passport-discord-auth](https://www.npmjs.com/package/passport-discord-auth), ...

----

 # passport-discord

 Passport strategy for authentication with [Discord](http://discordapp.com) through the OAuth 2.0 API.

 Before using this strategy, it is strongly recommended that you read through the official docs page [here](https://discord.com/developers/docs/topics/oauth2), especially about the scopes and understand how the auth works.

+## Update

+The original [passport-discord](https://github.com/nicholastay/passport-discord) package for is no longer maintained.

+I am in the process of starting to maintain it in this repo and am attempting to contact the original author to see if he is open to me taking it over.
+Yes, there are alternatives, but I feel like this one is more fully developed and works better for my needs.

 ## Usage
 `npm install passport-discord --save`